rdner/q3-server-bot/README.md

 There is a throttling interval of 3 seconds in which the messages are grouped together, so the bot does not spam the chat much.

-Here is an example of the messges from the bot:
+Here is an example of the messages from the bot:

 ![bot messages](img/bot-messages.png)

+## Compatibility

+This bot and its parsers are tested with Challenge ProMode Arena 1.52.
+There is absolutely no warranty it would work with other mods/versions.

+## Usage

 ```
 Usage of ./bin/q3serverbot: